 Two True Fables: Part Two

-Nearly every 60s family had a turtle.
-Some flushed theirs down the toilet (resulting in an outbreak of sewer-dwelling ninjas).
-But our neighbors the Cartingers couldn’t bear to part with their too-big-to-flush tortoise Toby, and he eventually grew to be the size of a dinner plate.
+1960s families loved turtles.
+Some eventually flushed theirs down the toilet (resulting in an outbreak of sewer-dwelling ninjas).
+But our neighbors the Cartingers couldn’t bear to part with theirs.
+Result?
+Toby grew to be the size of a dinner plate.

-There was no containing him.
-He would wander incessantly, so the threat of stepping on him was ever present–he was visibly nervous about living amid a herd of sneakers.
-So Mr. Cartinger drilled a hole in the corner of Toby’s shell and tied a length of hot-pink yarn to it.
-The other end he tied to the foot of the stairs.
+Although he wandered incessantly, Toby was visibly nervous about living amid a herd of thundering feet.
+So Mr. Cartinger tied a length of hot-pink yarn to his shell, and the other end to the bannister of the stairs.

-Toby was now free to roam, and whenever anyone wanted him they would simply “follow the yarn.”
-Things went swimmingly.
-One moment Toby would be on the third stair and an hour later he’d be on the fourth stair (I said he wandered, I didn’t say quickly).
+Toby was now free to roam.
+Whenever anyone wanted him they would simply “follow the yarn.”
+One moment he would be on the third stair and an hour later…the fourth stair (I didn’t say he wandered quickly).

-One day, while vacuuming, Mrs. Cartinger heard a series of bangs upstairs.
-She stood absently vacuuming the same spot at the foot of the stairs as the noise moved from room to room.
-Suddenly, as if wearing a tiny-but-powerful jet pack, Toby zoomed into view at the top of the stairs, then shot down them at roughly eight million miles an hour…
+One day while vacuuming, Mrs. Cartinger heard a series of bangs upstairs.
+The mysterious noise moved from room to room, and then suddenly, as if wearing a tiny-but-powerful jet pack, Toby zoomed into view, shot down the stairs at roughly eight million miles an hour…

 And crashed into the vacuum cleaner.
-Mrs. C. stared uncomprehendingly, and then turned off the device.
-The little reptile settled to the ground as his horrified human mom realized the vacuum cleaner had spooled up the end of his tether!
+Mrs. C. stared uncomprehendingly, then turned off the device.
+The little reptile settled to the ground as his horrified human mom realized her vacuum cleaner had spooled up his tether!

-Sadly, most religious folks are Tobys or Fat Cats:
+Sadly, many religious folks are Tobys or Fat Cats:

 Tobys are legalists.
-They live in fear of God.
-Not the Old Testament kind (awe), but the fear of Godzilla kind.
-They tether themselves to religious laws and hide behind a shell of religion, all the while hoping to avoid the Creator they claim to worship.
-They live in fear of being stepped on.
-They see God as distant, mercurial, and dangerous.
-They know of sin, but not of grace.
+They live in fear of God, but not the Old Testament kind, more like the fear of Godzilla kind.
+They tether themselves to rules and hide behind a shell of religion, all the while avoiding their actual Creator.
+They live in fear of being stepped on by a distant, mercurial, dangerous God.
+They know about sin, but not about grace.

 Fat Cats are liberalists.
 Their doctrine is not fear, but presumption.
 They have no tether.
-In fact, they have no authentic connection to God.
-If they pray at all, it’s to butter him up (“I love you soooo much!”).
-They know of grace, but not of sin.
+In fact, they have no authentic connection to God at all.
+If they pray, it’s to butter him up (“I love you soooo much!”).
+They know about grace, but not about sin.

 Both miss out.
-Toby the Turtles miss God’s rest and comfort.
-Fat Cats miss his protection from sin, from themselves.
-(In his attempts to connive chicken, Fat Cat regularly missed out on the de-boned chicken my mom lovingly prepared for our other cats!).
+Tobys miss God’s love and assurance.
+Fat Cats miss God’s protection from sin, and from themselves.
+(Fat Cat always missed out on the safely de-boned chicken my mom prepared for our other cats!).